Receiptful/receiptful-api-docs/source/includes/_customer_lists.md

 |               |A more granular ID of where the user subscribed.
 Could be the ID/slug of a form or subscription page.|
 |**optInText:** |**string, optional**                                                                                 |
 |               |What opt-in text was shown to the subscriber.
 This is required for GDPR compliance.                  |

+#### Properties

+Property keys can have at most 100 characters in length and must match the regex `/^[a-zA-Z0-9-_]+$/`.
+A maximum of 20 different properties are allowed per account.

+The first time a property is tracked (uniqueness is ensured by key), Conversio tries to infer its type.
+The following rules apply:

+* If value is `null`, no type is inferenced.
+* If a value can be cast to a number:
+  * If it is a whole number and the key ends with "_at" or "At", `date` is inferred.
+  * otherwise, `number` is inferred.
+* If a value can be parsed as an iso8601 date, `date` is inferred.
+* Otherwise, `string` is inferred.

 <aside class="success">
   Response 204